postman-cs/postman-clx/README.md

 Runnable on single specs or entire directories and workspaces for comprehensive multi-API reporting (the HTML reports are pretty, too).

-Adapted from the ADO Pipelines and Github Actions Workflows [here](https://github.com/postman-cs/governance-demo), now just natively integrated.
+Adapted from the ADO Pipelines and Github Actions Workflows [here](https://github.com/postman-cs/governance-demo), now just natively integrated into a single CLI binary via Rust.

 ## Installation